obvonage/deved-platform/content/blog/en/how-to-send-and-receive-sms-messages-with-node-js-and-express-dr.md

 npm install express
 ```

-Let's create a new file for this, call it `server.js`:
+Let's create a new file for this; call it `server.js`:

 ```
 touch server.js